covidestim/covidestim/README.md

-are key metrics to guide policy responses. *covidestim* is a Bayesian nowcasting approach that explicitly accounts for reporting delays and secular changes in case ascertainment to generate real-time estimates of COVID-19 epidemiology on the basis of reported cases and deaths.
+are key metrics to guide policy responses. *covidestim* is a Bayesian nowcasting approach that explicitly accounts for reporting delays and secular changes in case ascertainment to generate real-time estimates of COVID-19 epidemiology on the basis of reported cases and hospitalizations.
 Using this approach, we can estimate time trends for a number of important outcomes:

 - Infections (including infections that were never diagnosed)